xThirteenIII/game-of-life/README.md

 # game-of-life

 Reading from [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), I'm implementing a version of the Game of Life in Go.
-No Claude or LLMs used.
-Just fun stuff!
+No Claude or LLMs used for coding.
+Used it for benchmarks and clarify some concepts.
+Just fun!

 ## Rules
 The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of square cells, each of which is in one of two possible states,